My Family: Living & Dying with Cancer

 Cancer, you could say, runs in my family.

 It took my mother at age 61.
-My brother (55) and sister (61) are currently battling the disease (and doing well).
+My brother (58) and sister (64) are currently battling the dreaded disease (and doing well).
 It claimed three of my grandparents.
-And no fewer than 15 of my aunts and uncles have died from one form of cancer or another.
+And no fewer than 15 of my aunts and uncles (several being Monmouth Beach residents) have died from one form of cancer or another.

 Thanks to the miracle of medical science, today it’s a new world.
 According to recent American Cancer Society reports, the cancer mortality rate has dropped by 22% in the past two decades, meaning more than 1.5 million fewer Americans died from cancer than would have if the disease’s mortality rate had stayed at its 1991 peak.